Flavor specific chiral $U(1)_X$ framework for explaining the ATOMKI anomaly: Generating an axial vector coupling in models

-Here, $P_{\mathtt{L(R)}}=(1 \mp \gamma^{5})/2$ are the left and right handed chirality projection operators.
+Here, $P_{\mathtt{L(R)}}=(1 \mp \gamma^{5})/2$ are the left- and right- handed chirality projection operators.
 The couplings $g_{\psi_{_{\mathtt{L/R}}}}^{z}$ and $g_{\psi_{_{\mathtt{L/R}}}}^{z'}$ in the fermion gauge basis are given by,

-Eqs.~\eqref{SM_Couplings1} and \eqref{SM_Couplings2} represent the physical $Z$ couplings with left and right handed SM fermions, respectively, while Eqs.~\eqref{SM_Couplings3} and \eqref{SM_Couplings4} correspond to the $Z'$ ones. $T^3_{\psi_{_{\mathtt{L}}}}$ and $Q_{\psi}$ denote the third component of the weak isospin and the electric charge of the fermion $\psi$, while $X_{\psi_{_{\mathtt{L/R}}}}$ are the respective $U(1)_X$ charges.
-Notably, the $Z$ boson couplings to SM fermions acquires BSM contributions due to gauge-boson mixing.
+Eqs.~\eqref{SM_Couplings1} and \eqref{SM_Couplings2} represent the physical $Z$ couplings with left- and right-handed SM fermions, respectively, while Eqs.~\eqref{SM_Couplings3} and \eqref{SM_Couplings4} correspond to the $Z'$ ones. $T^3_{\psi_{_{\mathtt{L}}}}$ and $Q_{\psi}$ denote the third component of the weak isospin and the electric charge of the fermion $\psi$, while $X_{\psi_{_{\mathtt{L/R}}}}$ are the respective $U(1)_X$ charges.
+Notably, the $Z$ boson couplings to SM fermions acquire BSM contributions due to gauge-boson mixing.
 These additional terms are proportional to the effective $U(1)_X$ gauge coupling $\tilde{g_x}$ and to $\sin\alpha$.
-The mixing angle $\alpha$ could be constrained by the precisely-measured electroweak parameter $\rho = M_{W}^{2}/(M_{Z}^{2}\cos^{2}\theta_{W})$ \cite{Ross:1975fq,Bento:2023flt,Bento:2023weq}, which equals 1 at tree level in the SM.
+The mixing angle $\alpha$ could be constrained by the precisely measured electroweak parameter $\rho = M_{W}^{2}/(M_{Z}^{2}\cos^{2}\theta_{W})$ \cite{Ross:1975fq,Bento:2023flt,Bento:2023weq}, which equals 1 at tree level in the SM.
 The deviations from unity in ${\rm SM} \otimes {\rm U}(1)_{X}$ theories can be expressed as~\cite{Bento:2023flt},